J & C Seafood

 Has J & C Seafood's inspection record improved over time?

 Yes.
-Recent inspections at J & C Seafood have turned up fewer violations than earlier ones, with the latest finding around two violations compared to about four previously.
+Recent inspections at J & C Seafood have averaged around two violations per visit, down from roughly four earlier in the record.

 What does a low risk rating mean?